yairgil/Docker-Provider/README.md

 3. [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) for Azure related operations

 ## Linux
-4. Ubuntu 14.04 or higher to build Linux Agent. you can also use [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+4. Ubuntu 14.04 or higher to build Linux Agent. you can also use [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+  > Note: If you are using WSL2, make sure you have cloned the code into ubuntu not on to windows
 5. [Docker](https://docs.docker.com/engine/install/ubuntu/) to build the docker image for Linux Agent

 ## Windows